hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ## Building the Linux kernel -- you can skip this step if you want to run the precompiled buildroot elf image and jump ahead to "Program Arty"

-The linux build requires flex and bison
+### The linux build requires flex and bison - pre-installed if you are using the CDAC environment
 ```
 $ sudo apt-get install -y flex
 $ sudo apt-get install -y bison